Regular procedure

 The court procedure is adversarial; both the Refugee Board and the asylum seeker are parties before the court.
 However, the court cannot decide on the merits (i.e. grant protection), but only annul the administrative decision or uphold it.
 The ruling of the Voivodeship Administrative Court in Warsaw can itself be appealed to the Supreme Administrative Court by lodging a cassation complaint, based exclusively on the legal conditions foreseen in the law, also accompanied by a request for suspension of the administrative decision.

 The Law on Foreigners separates asylum proceedings and return proceedings, which means that a return decision is not issued within the asylum procedure.
-Return proceedings are started after the final administrative decision refusing international protection is served (delivered) to the person concerned (in the case of detainees – while in the case of applicants who are not detained, they have 30 days to leave the territory).
+Return proceedings are started after the final administrative decision refusing international protection is served (delivered) to the person concerned (in the case of detainees; while in the case of applicants who are not detained, they have 30 days to leave the territory).
 However, under the current legal framework, the return proceedings may lead to a return decision being issued before the Voivodeship Administrative Court in Warsaw examines the appeal against the final administrative decision refusing protection to the applicant.

-The administrative courts not only refrain from making decisions based on the substance of the case, but they also do not independently establish facts.
-Instead, they rely on the facts established during administrative proceedings.
-In 2022, the Supreme Administrative Court made an interesting ruling stating that since national law does not grant sufficient authority to administrative courts to consider circumstances that have emerged after the administrative decision was made, the Procedures Directive has not been fully transposed.
-As a result, Article 46(3) of the Procedures Directive must be applied directly.[34]
-According to the statistics of the Refugee Board, in 2022 there were 307 (compared to 285 in 2021) complaints submitted to the Voivodeship Administrative Court in Warsaw against all the decisions of the Refugee Board (i.e. decisions not only refusing protection).
-The Voivodship Administrative Court in Warsaw annulled the decision of the administrative authorities (either of the Refugee Board or both decisions of the first and second instance) in 44 cases in 2022, and in 176 cases it dismissed the complaint.
-In 76 cases cassation complaints to the Supreme Administrative Court were lodged by the applicants in 2022.
-The Supreme Administrative Court annulled the judgment of the Voivodship Administrative Court as well as the decision of the Refugee Board in 2 cases.
-In 72 cases in 2022, the cassation complaint was dismissed.[35]
+According to the statistics of the Refugee Board, in 2023 there were 320 (compared to 307 in 2022) complaints submitted to the Voivodeship Administrative Court in Warsaw against all the decisions of the Refugee Board (i.e. decisions not only refusing protection).
+The Voivodship Administrative Court in Warsaw annulled the decision of the administrative authorities (either of the Refugee Board or both decisions of the first and second instance) in 41 cases in 2023 (44 cases in 2022), and in 175 cases in 2023 it dismissed the complaint (176 cases in 2022).
+In 39 cases in 2023 (comparing to 76 cases in 2022) cassation complaints to the Supreme Administrative Court were lodged by the applicants.
+The Supreme Administrative Court annulled the judgment of the Voivodship Administrative Court as well as the administrative decision (solely of the Refugee Board or both instances) in 15 cases in 2023 (comparing to only 2 cases in 2023).
+In 68 cases in 2023 (72 cases in 2022), the cassation complaint was dismissed.[41]

 Legal assistance